Madu-J/daily-digest01/README.md

 ![](media/signin.png)

-- Allows to sign in
+- Allows user to sign in

 #### User Goal